metabolismregulation/metabolismregulation.github.io/pages/help.md

 Orientation: Parallel
 Auto-Rotate with Edge: check

+Then move the label manually to the desired position.

 ## Other tips

 * To transform one object type into another object type, for example to transform *macromolecule* glyph into *nucleic acid feature* glyph: select an object, on the palette choose the desired object, **right click > Apply Type**.